Steak Tartare 101: The Raw Facts about Your Burning Questions

 1. In a small mixing bowl, combine the finely chopped beef with your desired ingredients, such as chopped or diced onion, capers, cornichons, parsley, and Worcestershire.

-2. Alternatively, you can season the beef with salt and pepper and serve the chopped ingredients to the side and let the diner add the ingredients they want tableside.
+2. Alternatively, you can season the beef with salt and pepper, serve the chopped ingredients to the side and let the diner add the ingredients they want tableside.

 3. Mix all the ingredients well to ensure that everything is evenly distributed, especially the egg yolk, which will act as a binder.